Saratoga, Texas: History

 The original name for this community was New Sour Lake.
 The first significant landmark discovery of this area was the sulfur-smelling spring by J. F. Cotton in the 1850s.
 As late as 1865, he tried to establish an oil well on the site, but failed due to inadequate machinery.

 In the 1880s, P. S. Watts wanted to profit from the spring using the unique "medicinal" properties of the water (a popular trend at the time).
 To draw would-be visitors to the site, Watts changed the name of the site to "Saratoga" to replicate the famous resort at Saratoga Springs, New York.
 He built a hotel and rental cottages for potential customers, but only a few came.

 Years later, with the success of the Lucas Gusher within Spindletop at Beaumont, the first profitable wells were drilled at Saratoga.
 In 1904, an extension of the Gulf, Colorado and Santa Fe Railway was built from Saratoga to Bragg Station.
-The railroad also created the business opportunity to profit from the lumber industry.
-The town's population then fluctuated from 1000 in 1925 down to 350 in the early 1950s and back to over 1000 in recent years.
-Although the Saratoga trunk line running north from the town was dismantled in 1934, new oil wells have been drilled as recently as the early 1990s.